segment-boneyard/count-response-size-middleware/Readme.md

 # count-response-size-middleware

-    Count the content bytes sent for a response.
+  Count the content bytes in each [express](https://github.com/visionmedia/express) response.

 ## Example